-The second section, Rules on Rulemakings Across Agencies, describes the Administrative Conference's staff's methodology for uncovering and analyzing rules on rulemakings.
+The second section, Rules on Rulemakings Across Agencies, describes my methodology for uncovering and analyzing rules on rulemakings.
 It also highlights the most common issues associated with rules on rulemakings.

-The third section, Legal Considerations, highlights the three most common legal issues implicated by agency rules on rulemakings: notice-and-comment requirements, an agency's obligation to adhere to a course of action to which it has committed, and publication requirements.
+The third section, Legal Considerations, highlights the three most common legal issues implicated by agency rules on rulemakings: notice-and-comment requirements, an agency's

-&lt;sup>1 I am grateful to everyone with whom I worked in preparing this memorandum, including the academic experts and government officials who participated in our March 2020 roundtable, and the following regulatory experts: Reeve Bull, Michael Livermore, Paul Noe, Sid Shapiro, Peter Strauss, Mark Thomson, Miriam Vincent, and Matt Wiener.
+1 I am grateful to everyone with whom I worked in preparing this memorandum, including the academic experts and government officials who participated in our March 2020 roundtable, and the following regulatory experts: Reeve Bull, Michael Livermore, Paul Noe, Sid Shapiro, Peter Strauss, Mark Thomson, Miriam Vincent, and Matt Wiener.
 I am especially grateful to Keith Holman, who assisted with the research underlying this memorandum.